DOGE-network/cali_doge/src/app/departments/posts/2665_high_speed_rail_authority.md

 ### Major Funding Codes and Sources

-The High-Speed Rail Authority receives funding from various sources, each designated by specific budgetCodes in the state budget:
+The High-Speed Rail Authority receives funding from various sources, each designated by specific organizationalCodes in the state budget:

 #### Program Codes
 - **1960010 - Administration**: Core administrative functions and oversight